MathieuRita/mathieurita.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a Ph.D. student under the supervision of Emmanuel Dupoux, Olivier Pietquin and Florian Strub.
-I work in the <a href="https://cognitive-ml.fr/" target="_blank" rel="noopener noreferrer">CoML</a> team in Paris, which is a joint team between INRIA Paris, and ENS Paris.
+I work between the <a href="https://www.microsoft.com/en-us/research/collaboration/inria-joint-centre/">Inria-Microsoft Research Joint Lab</a> and the <a href="https://cognitive-ml.fr/" target="_blank" rel="noopener noreferrer">CoML</a> team in Paris, which is located at ENS Paris.

 Prior to that, I received an engineering degree from Ecole Polytechnique and a MSc degree in Mathematics, Computer Vision and Machine Learning from Ecole Normale Supérieure Paris-Saclay.